netxms/netxms-doc/admin/modbus.rst

 To enable agent operation as Modbus proxy, add ``EnableModbusProxy=yes`` to agent configuration file and restart the agent.

-Metric for Mosbus data collection items has special format denoting type of Modbus unit id, register type, register address and the way how obtained data should be interpreted:
+Metric for Modbus data collection items has special format denoting type of Modbus unit id, register type, register address and the way how obtained data should be interpreted: